Metro Green Line Extension (Minnesota): Cost overruns and delays

-The majority of funding for Southwest LRT came from the Federal Transit Administration and Hennepin County, as of March 2022, FTA contributed $969.2 million and Hennepin County contributed $772 million.
+The majority of funding for the Metro Green Line Extension came from the Federal Transit Administration and Hennepin County, as of March 2022, FTA contributed $969.2 million and Hennepin County contributed $772 million.
 The initial budget, however, increased over time due to delays in planning and delays in construction.
 In 2018, the Metropolitan Council estimated $2.003 billion for the line and an opening date in 2023, however, by January 2022, the cost had increased to $2.738 billion with an opening date in 2027.
 The Office of the Legislative Auditor identified Kenilworth tunnel construction, extension of a crash wall between freight rail, and the addition of a station in Eden Prairie (which had previously been removed to save money on the project) as reasons for construction delays and increased costs.
-In March 2022, the Southwest LRT project had a $534.9 million funding gap as a result of these cost overruns.
-In January 2024, the Metropolitan Council and Hennepin County reached an agreement to fund the remainder of the Southwest LRT project, which had increased to $2.86 billion in total.
+In March 2022, the Metro Green Line Extension project had a $534.9 million funding gap as a result of these cost overruns.
+In January 2024, the Metropolitan Council and Hennepin County reached an agreement to fund the remainder of the Metro Green Line Extension project, which had increased to $2.86 billion in total.

 The delays and cost overruns of the Southwest Light Rail line renewed calls to reform the Metropolitan Council, resulting a state legislative task force and a law passed in giving the Minnesota Department of Transportation more oversight of future transit projects.

 Office of the Legislative Auditor Reports

-In March 2023, the Minnesota Office of the Legislative Auditor reported that in planning construction for the Southwest LRT, the Metropolitan Council obligated funds that it did not have and failed to develop a contingency plan if the required project funding did not materialize.
+In March 2023, the Minnesota Office of the Legislative Auditor reported that in planning construction for the Metro Green Line Extension, the Metropolitan Council obligated funds that it did not have and failed to develop a contingency plan if the required project funding did not materialize.
 The Metropolitan Council had solicited bids for civil construction with project specifications it knew to be incomplete.
 After bidding was completed, the Metropolitan Council's addition of substantial new or changed work resulted in delays and increased costs.
-Legislative Auditor Judy Randall noted that the Metropolitan Council was less cooperative than most state agencies they audited, and criticized their lack of transparency in communicating problems related to the Southwest LRT to the public.
+Legislative Auditor Judy Randall noted that the Metropolitan Council was less cooperative than most state agencies they audited, and criticized their lack of transparency in communicating problems related to the Metro Green Line Extension to the public.

 In April 2025, the state Office of the Legislative Auditor released a report highlighting new instances of mismanagement, drawing bipartisan rebuke.
 The report highlighted approving change orders that were much higher than original estimates, inadequate monitoring and overpayment for contaminated soil disposal, inadequate monitoring and reporting on suppliers classified as "disadvantaged business enterprises," and failure to always have proper security measures in place.

 As a result of recommendations from the Office of the Legislative Auditor and a December 2022 peer review from MNDOT, the Metropolitan Council hired new independent cost estimating consultants and modified project planning procedures to more accurately identify risks before beginning construction.